 Estrogen deficient skin: what's the deal?
 Emepelle to activate skin estrogen receptors

 I recently learned that, on average, women experience a 30% collagen loss in the first five years after they hit menopause.
 A thirty percent degradation in collagen in five years!!

-At first that seemed like a crazy figure.
+At first, that seemed like a crazy figure.
 But then I mentioned the number to a good friend of mine who’s an aesthetic doctor, and we both started nodding our heads.
-Suddenly countless clients and patients came to mind... women who’ve presented in the clinic/treatment room after six months absence complaining that their skin was seemingly ageing overnight.
+Suddenly countless clients and patients came to mind... women who’ve presented in the clinic/treatment room after six months absence complaining that their skin was seemingly aging overnight.
 And now it seems obvious; a sharp drop in estrogen can have a profound and rapid effect on our skin quality.

 * DF Archer, Gynecol Endocrinol 2012 Oct